 They’re all sharp too, if you nail the focus and don’t shoot wide open.
 That’s recommended on all lenses though, not just vintage ones.

 I prefer looking at real world test shots, like these here (some of which have been edited with my Vintage Film presets).

 Street photography with the Yashica Yashinon-DX 45mm f1.7

-The biggest challenge I had shooting street photography with the Yashica Yashinon-DX 45mm f1.7 was with the focal length; especially when using it with the APS-C sensor of the Sony NEX really makes it a 67.5mm.
+The biggest challenge I had shooting some vintage lens street photography with the Yashica Yashinon-DX 45mm f1.7 was with the focal length; especially when using it with the APS-C sensor of the Sony mirrorless really makes it a 67.5mm.

 It isn’t that doing street photography with such a focal length is new to me.
 After all, I’ve shot a lot with the aforementioned Super-Takumar 55mm.

 However, most of my recent shooting has been with the 28mm Super-Takumar, and I’d gotten very used to the kind of shots I can get with that length.

 I’m a big believer in adapting your shots to match the lens you have at the time though, rather than bemoaning what you can’t shoot – and you can certainly shoot street scenes with the Yashica Yashinon-DX 45mm f1.7.

 You just have to stand back a bit, which means finding scenes with nothing between you and your subjects (unless you want there to be).